Sorry (Justin Bieber song): Purpose: The Movement

 A dance video for "Sorry" was released on October 22, 2015.
 The video, which features the New Zealand dancers of ReQuest Dance Crew and The Royal Family dance crew, was directed and choreographed by New Zealander Parris Goebel, who also appears as a dancer.
+The video's DOP was Jared Leith of Taktix Films.
 The video was initially intended to be a lyric video and was eventually kept as a dance video.
-As of August 2025, the music video has received 3.99 billion views on YouTube, making it the twenty-sixth most viewed video on the site, the 22nd to reach 1 billion views, the fifth fastest to reach 1 billion views, the fourth fastest to reach 2 billion views and the seventh fastest to reach 3 billion views.
+As of June 2026, the music video had received more than 4.1 billion views on YouTube, making it the twenty-seventh most viewed video on the site, the 22nd to reach 1 billion views, the fifth fastest to reach 1 billion views, the fourth fastest to reach 2 billion views and the seventh fastest to reach 3 billion views.
 At the end of August 2025, less than ten years after its release, the video reached 4 billion views.

 Lyric video

 The lyric video for "Sorry" was released on October 29, 2015.
 The video features a girl (played by dancer Lauren Hudson Petrilli) who goes through a day of her life, with the words of the song appearing in random places as she wanders around inside and outside her house, alongside the use of special effects.
 The video was directed by Zach King and Aaron Benitez.